C2SM/extpar/docs/user_manual/user_manual_04_python_modules.md

 1. Set seapoints in the data to missing value.

-2. Extract the fields 'HSURF' from the fine data set.
+2. Extract the fields `HSURF` from the fine data set.

 3. Merge the fields from step 1 and step 2.